efoncubierta/cloudspec/README.md

 Your cloud resources are entangled together, creating a graph.
 A graph that you can traverse and validate as you see fit according to your best practices or compliance policies.
 That ability, plus its logical language, is the beauty of CloudSpec.

+You can find the full syntax in the [CloudSpec Reference](/doc/index.md) documentation.

 ## Providers